shuvro86/DockerSwarm-ec2/README.md

 ### Create a script named script.sh for User data

-Make 3 ec2 instance using the script which bootstrap Docker installation before startup :
+Create 3 ec2 instance using the script which bootstrap Docker installation before startup :

 ```
 #!/bin/bash